Brooklyn Cyclones: Alumni

 The first Cyclone to break into the major leagues was infielder Danny Garcia, who made his debut with the New York Mets on September 2, 2003, at Shea Stadium.
 Scott Kazmir, who played with Brooklyn in 2002, made his major league debut with the Tampa Bay Devil Rays in 2004.
 Still with the Rays in 2008, Kazmir was tagged with the loss in Game 1 of the 2008 World Series.
 He is the first former Cyclone to reach the World Series, though Lenny DiNardo, who pitched with the Cyclones in 2001, won a World Series ring with the Boston Red Sox in 2004 while on the Disabled List.

 Mike Jacobs, who was a member of the inaugural 2001 Cyclones team, made his Mets debut on August 21, 2005, hitting a three-run pinch-hit home run off Washington Nationals pitcher Esteban Loaiza.
 In 30 games with 100 at bats for the Mets, Jacobs hit 11 home runs and had 23 RBI before being traded to the Florida Marlins after the season.

 In April 2006, Brian Bannister became the first Cyclone pitcher to make his debut with the Mets in a game against the Washington Nationals at Shea.
 The following April, sidearm reliever Joe Smith, who pitched for the Cyclones in 2006, made his major league debut on opening day for the Mets against the St. Louis Cardinals.
 Smith pitched a scoreless third of an inning in the Mets win.
 First baseman/outfielder Nick Evans was called up on May 24, 2008, as an injury replacement.
 Evans, who played with the Cyclones in 2005, had 3 doubles in his first major league game.
 Ike Davis played for the Cyclones in 2008.
 In 2012, Davis led the Mets with 32 home runs.
 Daniel Murphy made his Mets debut in 2008.
 In 2015, Murphy was the NLCS MVP in the Mets series victory against the Chicago Cubs.
 Juan Lagares was called up by the Mets in 2013 and won a Gold Glove in 2014.
 In 2015, Michael Conforto was called up by the Mets and hit two home runs in Game 4 of the 2015 World Series, becoming the third youngest player to hit two home runs in a World Series game.
 The Mets would lose the World Series as former Cyclone Wilmer Flores struck out to make the final out.
 The strike out was caught by former Cyclone Drew Butera of the Royals.
 Pete Alonso made his Mets debut in 2019.
 Alonso broke the rookie home run record with 53 home runs and won the NL Rookie of the Year.

 As of 2022, the Cyclones had sent 60 players to the Major Leagues.
-The current major leaguers who are former Brooklyn Cyclones are:
+The current and former major leaguers who are Brooklyn Cyclones alumni and the teams they last played for (or are currently playing for) are: